Akatsi College of Education: History

 Akatsi College of Education was first established as Akatsi Training College on 1 October 1963.
 It was however officially opened on 25 October 1963 with 42 all male students and teaching staff of 4 including the principal.

 Akatsi College of Education (AKATSICO) is in the Volta Region of Ghana and is along the main Accra-Aflao road, about thirty kilometers east of the lower Volta Bridge at Sogakofe.

 The government of Ghana at the time had decided to open more teacher training colleges in order to train more teachers to augment the teacher population of the country.
 Some of these new colleges opened in the Volta Region at the time were at Dzodze, Ho, Anloga, Shia, Dabala and Akatsi.

 Akatsi Training College was to be established in the deserted corrugated ted iron sheets structures of Taylor Woodrow Construction Firm.
 Taylor Woodrow Construction Firm was the construction firm that constructed the Akatsi - Denu section of the Accra – Aflao road.
 They left behind a road camp with uncompleted buildings.

 Mr. Seth Kwabla Ahiable was appointed the first principal of the college.
 Other tutors were Mr. Cletus Avugla Akorli, senior housemaster; Mr.Michael Adodo Gaba; Mr. Leo Marues Adotey, and Mr. E.N Pomary.
 An effort by Mr. Ahiable to bring Mr. Rockman Damalie, who was then teaching at Kpando Secondary School could not work until the following year.
 However, he was with principal on the first day of opening and helped him with the initial effort to get the students settled.
 One Mrs. De Souza was employed as a cook and she cooked the first meal for the first batch of students who arrived on the first day.

 The initial intake of students numbered 42 were admitted from Accra, most of them were staff of the workers Brigade who opted to be trained as teachers.
 Hence, many of them were from outside the Volta Region.
-By 28 October, the students’ population had risen to 56.
+By 28 October, the students' population had risen to 56.

 The college became coeducational in the 1967/68 academic year when 24 female students were admitted.
-The college has remained coeducational till date.
+The college has remained coeducational to date.

 Two prominent people who fought for the establishment of the college were Mr. M.K Maglo, the then Member of Parliament for Avenor and Mr. John G. Bedzo, also the then District Commissioner for Avenor.
 Torgbui Letsa Korba released a parcel of land for the establishment of the college.

 The initial challenges the college faced were the non-availability of water and electricity.
 Students had to trek to dams outside the town to bring unwholesome water to the college for use.
 Staff therefore decided to harvest rain water.
 Taylor Woodrow had left strong concrete platforms which strengthened the base of water tanks constructed.
 The college also relied on water tankers for water.